 Energy production accounts for the majority of Duluth’s greenhouse gas emissions at 37%.
-To reduce those emissions, we need move our electricity production to renewables and support the development of community-owned, locally produced clean energy
+To reduce those emissions, we need to move our electricity production to renewables and support the development of community-owned, locally produced clean energy.

 What are the challenges of our current energy production system?

 It is important to recognize the complexities of our energy production system if we are to build an equitable and sustainable path forward.

 Relies on fossil fuels